This takes about 3 hours. Revised January 2018.

 cross the Haarlemmermeer straat at the traffic lights.
 The housing here, 4 or 5 storey enclosed blocks, is typical interwar private housing.

 before the new school (Bockesprong), turn right, follow the cycle sign for Osdorp.
 Stop on the bridge, and look back at the older housing.

 The interwar houses stop here: this is a sharp urban edge line representing a stop in expansion.
 It marks the worldwide Depression, the Second World War, German occupation, and post-war austerity: urban expansion restarted in the 1950’s.

 immediately after the bridge turn left, onto a cycle path along the lake: again follow the sign for Osdorp.
-Pass new apartments, built on the site of a former hospital.
+Pass new apartments on your right, built on the site of a former hospital.